 8.)
 Swim with Jellyfish in Sohoton Cove

 This awesome spot is not on Siargao but on its neighboring island of Socorro.
 Reaching the island is pretty easy as there is a ferry that leaves from the town of Dapa.
 Once you’ve arrived on Socorro, you have to charter a long boat to take you out to Sohoton Cove.

 The central piece of Sohoton Cove is the Blue Lagoon (Titikan Lagoon).
 It is similar to many of other famed lagoons in the Philippines that feature beautiful cloudy blue water with dramatic cliffs.
 It’s an amazing day trip and arguably the best on the island and one of the best in the Philippines.

 Location: Socorro Island

 9.)
 Gaze Across the Coconut Trees

-We stopped at this spot a number of times while touring around Siargao.
+We stopped at this spot several times while touring around Siargao.
 It’s not an official spot – at least not one with a name.
-However, the viewpoint affords visitors epic views of the island’s wild landscape with an endless amount of palm trees.
+However, the viewpoint affords visitors epic views of the island’s wild landscape with endless palm trees.

 Location: Coconut Trees View Deck